What's in this article?

 As noted above, it’s imperative to develop a high-quality website that provides visitors with a good user experience.
 While doing so, devote the time necessary to on-page SEO.

-On-page SEO is the practice of optimizing individual web pages in order to rank higher and earn more relevant traffic in search engines.
-On-page refers to both the content and HTML source code of a page that can be optimized, as opposed to off-page SEO which refers to links and other external signals.
+On-page SEO means optimizing individual pages of your website in order to rank higher and earn more relevant traffic from search engines.
+On-page refers to both the content and HTML source code of a page.
+Off-page SEO refers to links and other external signals.

 In other words, even if you create the highest quality content in your niche, it doesn’t guarantee that it’ll rank well in the search engines.
 There are other factors that impact your rank in search engines.